Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 In the past tense, j-verbs lose their *j* entirely.
 Then, have the same three possibilities for endings as i-verbs, ending either *-di*, *-ti*, or *-ði*, depending on the same rules based on the letter or combination of letters before the *-ja*.

 Unlike i-verbs, these verbs will experience i-umlaut in their past tense forms if triggered.
 In the chart, this is represented by a capital letter *ö*.
-For example the verb *að telja* changes the *e* in its stem to an *a* in the past tense.
+For example the verb *að telja* (to count) changes the *e* in its stem to an *a* in the past tense.
 Following that rule, in some forms, there will be an *ö* instead of an *a*.
 That is because of u-umlaut.

 Below, see the conjugational change from the present to the past tense for the j-verb *að telja*.